-Today, online programs are available at many of the top schools in the nation, and are nearly identical to their classroom counterparts in terms of quality and content.
+Online programs are available at many of the better-known schools in the nation, and are nearly identical to their classroom counterparts in terms of quality and content.
 Online students often take the same courses as on-campus students, complete the same assignments, and interact with teachers and classmates in much the same way.
 With the help of virtual classrooms, streaming video, and web conferencing, online courses have become a viable option for students who cannot regularly attend campus classes.
 Both formats offer their own advantages and disadvantages to students depending on their particular situation and learning style.

 For more on how online courses stack up against campus-based classes, we asked faculty members from Goucher College in Baltimore about their first-hand experiences with distance education.
 Their answers highlight just how far e-learning has come since its inception, as well as the many benefits of an online degree.